Table of Contents The Death of Multi-Year ContractsThe Challenges Present in...

-Beyond insights into spending, many businesses want to understand and analyze user behavior for SaaS application adoption and utilization.
+Beyond insights into spending, many businesses want to understand and analyze user behavior for adoption and utilization.

-Measuring utilization provides a more complete picture of how users interact with applications through deployment, adoption, and long term usage, which can inform decision-making for future application selection.
+Measuring utilization provides a more complete picture of how users interact with applications through deployment, adoption, and long term usage.
+This can inform decision-making for future application selection.

 SaaS Governance and Distributed Access

 Decentralized SaaS that grows organically via user adoption without direct IT management contributes to shadow IT.
 But not every organization necessarily seeks to wrest control of application management back from teams or users into a centralized management strategy.

 Many IT resource managers and companies find that their organizations are more nimble, agile, and effective when teams can acquire and control their SaaS applications directly.

 Deploying a SaaS Management process can help make a hybrid, best-of-both-worlds approach possible.
 IT or sourcing teams can oversee and monitor the SaaS application inventory as a whole.
 They can enable strong security, spending, and best-practices protocols, but empower lines of business owners to manage the day-to-day of their respective applications effectively.

 How to Build a SaaS Management Strategy

 Enterprise SaaS Management strategies focus on SaaS discovery, IT collaboration, and the SaaS application lifecycle.